Hawkbat/NeuroPilot/README.md

 - Hawkbar: Mod development and implementation

 Special Thanks:
-- Vedal: Creator of Neuro-sama
+- Vedal987: Creator of Neuro-sama
 - Alexvoid: Creator of the Neuro Game SDK